 - Speaking (20 minutes)

 Each component carries 20% of the total grade.
 There are three pass grades (A, B and C) and certificates are awarded to candidates who achieve these grades.
 Candidates who achieve a grade D or E are judged not to have reached the required standard for C1 Advanced.

 Check out details on the format of the Cambridge test.

-In the Common European Framework of Reference for Languages, CAE is ranked at C1 and C2 levels.
 Candidates who have obtained an A grade are awarded a C2 certificate, those obtaining grade B or C, are awarded a C1 certificate.
 Like all the other Cambridge exams, once the exam is passed, the qualification never expires (universities might not consider it though if it is older than 2 years).